slm-bj/english-corner/vincent_leo.md

 B: What does "chorus" mean?

-A: In a pop song, verse is ofen narrative, and chorus often lyrical.
+A: In a pop song, verse is often narrative, and chorus often lyrical.
-Some call chorus as song's chlimax.
+Some call chorus as song's climax.

-B: Looks like chorus are often repetitive.
+B: Looks like chorus is always repetitive.

 A: Exactly.
 Last paragraph of the 2nd section: